Heat Pump vs. Electric Furnace

 But is that enough to decide on the right system?

 Well!
-No, there are a lot of other factors you should consider before making a decision.
+No, there are many other factors to consider before making a decision.

 Heat Pump systems

-A heat pump system works more like a refrigerator by using electricity to move heated air from cold places to warm places.
+A heat pump system works more like a refrigerator, using electricity to move heated air from cold areas to warm areas.

 Therefore, it makes the cool spaces cooler and the warm spaces warmer.